 Step one is to ensure content programs are measuring performance in terms of traffic, conversions and revenue; does each content piece drive your customers to the next stage?

 Step three is to demonstrate share of voice in competitive markets—that is, for a specific query or set of keywords, what percent of the response does that brand own?
 What queries are you missing?
-With share of voice, we identify those Moments that Matter when we want to reach people, and assess how we are doing relatively towards that goal.
+With share of voice, we identify those micro-moments when we want to reach people, and assess how we are doing relatively towards that goal.

 For example, we performed a share of voice analysis for a big pharma client and showed them where they were falling behind, even by device type.
-They saw where they were losing share of voice for a particular Moments that Matter, but ahead in others.
-They obviously could not focus on every Moments that Matter for every single product.
-But if you pick critical categories and topics in critical markets by device type, you can prioritise opportunities to win.
+They saw where they were losing share of voice for a particular micro-moment, but ahead in others.
+They obviously could not focus on every micro-moment for every single product.
+But if you pick critical categories and topics in critical markets by device type, you can prioritize opportunities to win.

-Map your customer journey to identify the key Moments that Matter that support your top products and customers.
+Map your customer journey to identify key micro-moments that support your top products and customers.

 Q: What are your top takeaways for marketers wanting to create successful content?

-Second, map your customer journey to identify the key Moments that Matter that support your top products and customers, assist conversions and build the highest lifetime value.
+Second, map your customer journey to identify key micro-moments that support your top products and customers, assist conversions and build the highest lifetime value.
 That kind of mapping exercise is incredibly powerful.
-Leaders in measurement understand and own their customer journey to bring the Moments that Matter together.
+Leaders in measurement understand and own their customer journey to bring the micro-moments together.

-Finally, build internal success stories to showcase how using data can drive success in Moments tht Matter.
-Then use these stories to encourage an organisational shift toward data-driven decisions around these integrated customer journeys.
+Finally, build internal success stories to showcase how using data can drive success in micro-moments.
+Then use these stories to encourage an organizational shift toward data-driven decisions around these integrated customer journeys.